yohan-b/Add-to-Semantic-Scuttle-WebExt/README.md

 # Add-to-Semantic-Scuttle-WebExt
-Add to (Semantic)Scuttle WebExt is a simple extension that allow to add bookmarks to a (Semantic)Scuttle instance.
+Add to (Semantic)Scuttle WebExt is a simple extension that allows to add bookmarks to a (Semantic)Scuttle instance.
 (Semantic)Scuttle is a social bookmarking tool experimenting with tags and collaborative tag descriptions.

 It needs 3 parameters to work properly: